 2. Think of the Essentials of Life

-Most of the things we do in life grow around basic urges or activities like sleeping, eating, etc.; basically, survival.
+Most of the things we do in life grow around basic urges or activities like sleeping, eating, etc.; basically, nourishing your body and your soul.
 I put in the effort for my job because I want to have a good life.
 You go into relationships because you want to benefit from the results of that meaningful connection.

 If you take a deeper look around you, you’ll find that everything is all about survival.
 It’s the essence of living.
 When you find yourself saying, “I don’t know what to do with my life”, it’s because you’re looking for something big: some significant accomplishment, that big promotion, that long-lasting relationship, nailing that career dream you’ve always had.